 Sender email (e.g. [email protected])

-Choose the Fyxer category you prefer (To Respond, FYI, Marketing, etc.)
+Choose the Fyxer category you prefer (To do, FYI, Marketing, etc.)

 Save